Philipp-Sc/cosmos-rust-bot/packages/cosmos-rust-signal-bot/README.md

 ### [Install](#install) · [Usage](#usage)

-This package includes a Signal Messenger integration that can be used to obtain the latest informaction directly from the terra-rust-bot.
+This package includes a Signal Messenger integration that can be used to obtain the latest informaction directly from the cosmos-rust-bot.

-> :warning: It is recommended to use a dedicated Signal account for terra-rust-bot.
+> :warning: It is recommended to use a dedicated Signal account for cosmos-rust-bot.

 > :warning: Currently there is no local encryption for the linked Signal account.
 If the system is compromised your Signal account is vulnerable.
 This will be addressed in upcoming releases.